 Sweet Home Retreat Center

-I prepare vegan dishes and many are gluten free.
+The hosts prepare vegetarian dishes and many are gluten free.
 However, you are welcome to bring whatever food you enjoy sharing with others.

 Since everyone is bringing food for the potluck, there is no charge for this event.
 However, donations to help cover the paper goods, eating utensils, and drinks are appreciated.